GuillaumeR16/env_claims_detector/README.md

 ## Augmented & Balanced dataset
 For all the results that follow, these have been created and taken from the following file: models_prediction_balanced.ipynb

+As mentioned privately, this sections will now use a balanced dataset.
+To do this, we ensured that the number of environmental and non-environmental claims was equal within our training set.
+On this basis, we removed 901 non-environmental claims to obtain a balanced dataset with 957 sentences per class.

+As we have seen in class with Prof. Michalis Vlachos, better performance metrics can be achieved through a balanced dataset thanks to an avoidance of biais.
+Indeed, when the we have an unequal number of observations per class, the model might become biased towards the majority class.
+Our our case, sinces they were more non-environmental claims than environmental claims in the beginning, the model may have focusedd more on learning patterns related to non-environmental claims and struggle to accurately identify environmental claims.

+Now, let's see if having a balanced daataset is improving the performance metrics !

 <img width="800" alt="image" src="https://github.com/noelopez-E4S/env_claims_detector/assets/114017894/e39ae73a-831f-4429-8930-51dbf0590894">

 ## GPT-3 Text Classifier